 Airports in Cardiff

-A small airport with only basic facilities, Rhoose Cardiff International Airport (CWL) is nonetheless an important transport hub in Wales as its only international airport.
-Located 12 miles (19km) west of Cardiff in the village of Rhoose, the airport has only a few shops and restaurants, but is known for its efficiency and ease of use.
+A small airport with only basic facilities, Cardiff Airport (CWL) is nonetheless an important transport hub in Wales as it is the only international airport.
+Located 12 miles (19km) west of Cardiff, in the village of Rhoose, the airport has only a few shops and restaurants, but is known for its efficiency and ease of use.

 The airport is located 12 miles (19km) southwest of Cardiff city centre.